TomPace101/nanopore_diffusion/new_notes.md

 Right now, it's unaware of if its queue members have children or not.
 Note that running simultaneous requests through doit will also go down to the task level.
 Once you get it working, include an example in the validation.
+Maybe this is a secondary class, which creates the queue for the existing class, as the child of the secondary class.

 _ISSUE_ doit got it wrong pretty bad in redux_electrolyte once The plot was wrong because things hadn't been rerun.